 The coaching sessions create the “container” for our work together.
 Maintaining that structure is important for ensuring the power of the coaching.
 That said, I recognize that issues can come up between sessions, and so I am available to you via email at any point.
 I will use personal discretion whether to respond to these emails as they come in, or reserve them for deeper discussion in our next call.

 I sometimes propose managing coaching projects using Asana, a web-based, collaborative task management and communication system.
 It’s free, and in line with Getting Things Done (GTD) productivity principles and sound neuroscience.
 For clients who choose to use Asana, it’s one more (faster/more efficient) way for us to communicate.

 Yes.
 My international clients find having a coach in the U.S. helpful particularly if their local business culture lacks coaching or other career development opportunities, or if their local currency trades favorably with the US Dollar.
 I conduct all coaching calls in English between 8 AM and 6 PM Pacific Time.

 My pricing structure varies depending on the content, client, and complexity of the coaching project.
 I try to charge so that all my clients receive the same value per dollar and per hour.
-I do not use a sliding scale or offer discounts because I believe they unintentionally result in lower value.

 Longer-term coaching engagements for enterprise clients are sometimes priced higher based on: